GURU GRANTH SAHIB

 THE DECLARATION OF ETERNAL GURUSHIP

-The Guru accompanied by Khalsa went to the place where Adi Granth had been installed.
-He opened the holy book, placed five paise and a coconut before it, bowed before it, then went around the sacred scripture five times, bowed every time, and declared it as the Guru for all times to come.
-Up until this time, the holy book was called Pothi Sahib.
-Guru Gobind Singh Ji named it Granth, consisting of two words, Gur and Ant meaning eternal Guru.
-He asserted: “In the future, whoever wishes to seek enlightenment, guidance and solace, let him read the holy granth.
-This is your Guru forever and ever till eternity. ” The Guru said that he was entrusting the Khalsa to the care of Akal Purukh (God).
-He affirmed:
+The Guru then led the Khalsa to where the Adi Granth was installed.
+He opened the holy book, placed five paise and a coconut before it, bowed five times, and declared it the Guru for all time.
+He named it Granth — combining Gur and Ant, meaning ‘Eternal Guru’ — and affirmed: ‘Whoever wishes to seek enlightenment, guidance and solace, let them read the holy Granth.
+This is your Guru forever and ever till eternity.’
+He then entrusted the Khalsa to the care of Akal Purukh — God.

 Jo Sikh Gur Darshan Kee Chah, Darshan Karo Granth Ji Aah